Is the $\Lambda$CDM Model in Crisis?: Introduction

-More recently, the baryon acoustic oscillation (BAO) dataset from the Dark Energy Spectroscopic Instrument (DESI) has provided new insights into the understanding of dark energy.
-DESI DR1 and DR2 analyzes suggest significant deviations from $\Lambda$CDM, with indications that dynamic dark energy is favored over a cosmological constant.
-In 2024, building on indications of dynamical dark energy from the Pantheon+ and Union3 datasets, DESY5 found that whether using supernova data alone or in combination with CMB, BAO, and 3 × 2pt measurements, the best fit equation of the state parameter ($\omega$) consistently lies slightly above $-1$ at more than 1$\sigma$ level.
-These results align with findings from Union3, reinforcing the trend towards mildly dynamical dark energy.
+More recently, the baryon acoustic oscillation (BAO) dataset from the DE Spectroscopic Instrument (DESI) has provided new insights into the understanding of DE.
+DESI DR1 and DR2 analyzes suggest significant deviations from $\Lambda$CDM, with indications that dynamic DE is favored over a cosmological constant.
+In 2024, building on indications of dynamical DE from the Pantheon+ and Union3 datasets, DESY5 found that whether using supernova data alone or in combination with CMB, BAO, and 3 × 2pt measurements, the best fit equation of the state parameter ($\omega$) consistently lies slightly above $-1$ at more than 1$\sigma$ level.
+These results align with findings from Union3, reinforcing the trend towards mildly dynamical DE.
 Furthermore, DESI's first-year BAO measurements revealed that the constraints on $\omega_0$ and $\omega_a$ deviate from $\Lambda$CDM by 2.6$\sigma$, 2.5$\sigma$, 3.5$\sigma$ and 3.9$\sigma$ when combined with data from CMB, Pantheon$^+$, Union3 and DESY5, respectively \cite{adame2025desi}.
-These findings favor a dynamic dark energy model, particularly a Quintom-B scenario characterized by $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$ \cite{cai2025quintom, ye2025hints,chaudhary2025evidence}.
+These findings favor a dynamic DE model, particularly a Quintom-B scenario characterized by $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$ \cite{cai2025quintom, ye2025hints,chaudhary2025evidence}.
 Furthermore, DESI DR2 BAO measurements, when combined with CMB, exclude $\Lambda$CDM at a 3.1$\sigma$ significance, with stronger exclusions of 2.8$\sigma$, 3.8$\sigma$, and 4.2$\sigma$ when adding Pantheon$^+$, Union3 and DESY5 data.
-Compared to DR1, DR2 offers improved precision and reduced uncertainties\cite{karim2025desi}.
-An extended analysis following the release of DR2 further confirms the presence of dynamical dark energy \cite{Odintsov:2024woi,lodha2025extended}.
-The results highlight that we should reconsider our understanding of dark energy.
+Compared to DR1, DR2 offers improved precision and reduced uncertainties \cite{karim2025desi}.
+An extended analysis following the release of DR2 further confirms the presence of dynamical DE \cite{Odintsov:2024woi,lodha2025extended}.
+The results highlight that we should reconsider our understanding of DE.
+Researchers are eager to uncover the potential new physics suggested by the recent DESI measurements and to explore whether new physics in the DE sector can help resolve cosmological tensions.
+In this context, numerous recent studies have investigated these possibilities\cite{wolf2025robustness,shlivko2025optimal,giare2024robust,payeur2025observations,xu2025constranits,alam2025beyond,paliathanasis2025observational,paliathanasis2025challenging,paliathanasis2025dark,van2025compartmentalization,dinda2025calibration,liu2025torsion,choudhury2024updated,choudhury2025cosmology,choudhury2025cosmological,lee2025constraining,vagnozzi2020new,jiang2024nonparametric,pedrotti2025bao,fazzari2025cosmographic}.\\\\

 Another critical frontier involves neutrino physics.
 A generic prediction of the hot Big Bang model is the cosmic neutrino background, relic neutrinos that behave as radiation in the early universe and as matter at late times.
 They influence both acoustic oscillations in the primordial plasma and structure formation.
 Cosmological observations are therefore sensitive to the \textit{sum of neutrino masses} $\Sigma m_\nu$ and the \textit{effective number of relativistic species} $N_{\rm eff}$ \cite{lesgourgues2006}.
 Current limits, strengthened by DESI in combination with Planck and supernova data, constrain $\Sigma m_\nu \lesssim 0.06$–0.1 eV \cite{desi2025a,desi2025b}, while deviations of $N_{\rm eff}$ from the standard value of 3.044 \cite{grohs2016} would imply additional light relics.
 The combination of DESI and CMB data has provided more stringent constraints on neutrino masses.
 For DESI DR2, the 95\% upper limit on the sum of neutrino masses is $\Sigma m_\nu < 0.064$ eV, assuming the $\Lambda$CDM model, while for DESI DR1, the upper limit is slightly higher at $\Sigma m_\nu < 0.072$ eV \cite{karim2025desi,adame2025desi}.
 These cosmological constraints are complementary to laboratory neutrino experiments \cite{katrin2022} and serve as crucial consistency checks for $\Lambda$CDM and its extensions.